How to Collect a Sample

 - Do not heat a moist soil sample to dry.
 Spread it out on newspaper and let air dry overnight.
 Crumble and mix before it hardens.

 - Label or number the soil bag.
-Fill bag to fill line.
+Fill bag to fill line (the equivalent of 1 - 2 cups).
 Do not use the same number for more than one sample.